kr40/jonas-js-course-work/README.md

 # Jonas's Javascript Course Work

 *NOTE - I am missing some Challenges as I was running out of time that I decided I will be completing the course in.
-I will surely get to them later on*
+I will surely get to them later on.*

 This a repo with my collection of Jonas's Javascript Course Work.